Kitware/LidarView/LVCore/Utilities/Animation/README.md

 Instructions on how to generate LidarView animations with Python.

 -   **temporal animations** are animations that depend on the data.
-They require providing the data trajectory as an input.
-The only supported animation mode is "Snap To Timesteps".
-**example_temporal_animation.py** provides an exemple of how to use it.
+They increment the pipeline time at each step and require providing a trajectory input which is used to move the camera reference at each step.
+For this reason, the only supported animation mode is "Snap To Timesteps".
+THe script **example_temporal_animation.py** provides an exemple of how to use it.

 -   **non-temporal animations** are simpler animations, moving the camera but not updating the pipeline time.
 It also works on non-temporal data.
-**example_non_temporal_animation.py** provides an example of how to use it.
+The script **example_non_temporal_animation.py** provides an example of how to use it.

+This file contains:
+- Requirements
+- Relevant modules
+- Tutorial

 ## Requirements

-In order to use temporal animations, (ie. for camera paths depending on the data trajectory), `scipy` must be installed on the python used by LidarView.
+In order to use temporal animations, (ie. for camera paths depending on a trajectory), `scipy` must be installed on the python used by LidarView.